 Christopher Conradi, Chief Digital Officer at FSN Capital Partners, said the challenges with transparency are two-fold.
 “There is the technical piece, where employees have to trust the data, but then there is the cultural piece where employees have to trust letting people into their “rough drafts,” said Conradi.
 “The cultural piece is tougher, but as soon as you start opening up and kind of tearing down the silos, you start to operate as one entity and one kind of organism.
 So that’s where we’re moving.”

 Christina Iftimie, Vice President of Carlyle Real Assets Group, and the leader in the design and implementation of DealCloud at Carlyle, agreed.
-She noted that the end goal of transparency is to further collaboration, but it is a journey, and change management and cultural issues are constantly at play.
+She noted that the end goal of creating a culture of transparency is to further collaboration, but it is a journey, and change management and cultural issues are constantly at play.

 “Working remotely brought it all to light…just how important it is,” Iftimie said.
 “We realized we can still work as a team even if we are distributed everywhere in the world.
 We could not have anticipated or replicated that kind of experience.
 While we had full executive buy-in already, what we ended up finding was that our deal teams got really eager and excited because they were working remotely, and they were ready to use it on Day 1.”